dgoldman-msft/Get-SPODataAccessReports/README.md

 This script will connect to your tenant and download all SPO Data Access Reports.
 Module can use PowerShell 5 and 7 to connect.

 ## EXAMPLE 1
-    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity EveryoneExceptExternalUsersAtSite
+    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity All

-    Export a report entity of EveryoneExceptExternalUsersAtSite
+    Get all reports

 ## EXAMPLE 2
+    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity All -TableView

+    Get all reports (Default is all reports), when finished show all reports found in a table view

+## EXAMPLE 3
+    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity All -ExportReports

+    Export all reports to the specified directory.
+Default is "MyDocuments\Logging".
+If this parameter is not specified, the reports will not be exported.

+## EXAMPLE 4
     C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -DoNotDisconnectFromSPO

     Allows the user to specify whether to disconnect from the SPOService or retain the current connection.

-## EXAMPLE 3
+## EXAMPLE 5
     C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity All

     Get all reports.
 (Default is all reports)

-## EXAMPLE 4
-     C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportType All -ExportReports

-    Export all reports to the specified directory.
-Default is "MyDocuments\Logging".
-If this parameter is not specified, the reports will not be exported.

 ## GENERAL NOTES
 - This command by default will NOT disconnect the SPO session when the script finishes.
 If you want to terminate your connect please see Example 4.